EQDYNA/EQdyna/README.md

 # EQdyna

 A parallel Finite Element software to model earthquake spontaneous dynamic ruptures.
 The software is designed to use high-performance computing.
 It is written in FORTRAN 90 and MPI.

+### Dunyu Liu, 2015, dunyuliu@gmail.com
+# Version 3.1.1
+## Features
+* Implementation of the Perfectly Matched Layer (Ma and Liu, 2006)
+* Major update to use 1D array to store nodal forces, and kinematic quantities.
+It is designed to solve the different dimensions of regular and PML elements.
+It involves many files that pass such quantities.
+* Element type is introduced to sperate regular and PML elements.
+* 2 F90 files are added and 13 are modified.
+* Both viscous and KF78 hourglass controls are implemented.
+* Makefile updated to include the 2 new files.
+* This version is verified against SCEC TPV29&30.

 ### Benchun Duan, 09/12/2014, bduan@tamu.edu
 # Version 3.1